violeteye1234/group23_COMPS350F/README.md

 - [Installation](#installation)

 ## Overview
 The HKMU Aiport Management System is a Software Engineering Project for COMPS350F Software Engineering.
 Under the hardwork and determination of 9 students from Bachelors of Science with Honors in Computer Science, Data Science and AI.
 The aim of creating an efficient Airport Management System is to implement new features that current Airport Management System as well as increase our domain knowledge within the area of interest.
+Research was conducted through attending Masterclasses hosted by Cathay Pacific and Hong Kong International Airport to find current painpoints within the user experience and seeking ways of improvement.

 ## Features
 - Secure User Login and Registration Page